 Pamukkale means “cotton castle”.
 The name comes from its white calcium oxide cascade terraces formed thousands of years ago from mineral deposits.
 In 1988 Pamukkale’s striking snow-white stalactites became a UNESCO World Heritage Site.

 Our group of 21 included tourists from Algeria, Libya, France, Canada, Denmark, and Sweden – an interesting and fun group.
 It was an overcast day but not cold.
-Some brought swimsuits and enjoyed the mineral baths and others walked around the thermal pools, stalactites, and fascinating ruins.
+Some brought swimsuits and enjoyed the mineral baths.
+Others walked around the thermal pools, stalactites, and fascinating ruins.

 The 14,000 year old ancient city of Hierapolis – also a UNESCO World Heritage Site – is on the top of Pamukkale’s white cascade terraces and can be seen from the hills on the opposite side of the valley.
 Created in 1984, Hierapolis Archeology Museum has beautiful examples of Bronze Age crafts from the excavations at Hierapolis and other towns of the Curuksu Valley.
 The museum is in one of the largest buildings of the ancient town and was previously a Roman Bath.
 We sat in remains of the ancient amphitheater and enjoyed the panorama.